deepscenario/OrthoLoC/README.md

 ```
 run-benchmark --dataset_dir assets/demo/samples/ --output_dir ./output/ --matcher Mast3R --device cuda
 ```
-Please consult `run-benchmark -h` to run a specific benchmark by configuring the parameters.
+Please run `run-benchmark -h` to see how to configure the parameters for running a specific benchmark.

 <a name="Visualization-of-a-Sample"></a>